 5. Alfheim – Realm of the Light Elves.

-Alfheim, also called Ljosalfheim, ‘elf-home’, is the abode of the light elves and is located near Asgard in the skies above Midgard.
+Alfheim, also called Ljosalfheim, ‘elf-home’, is the world of the light elves and is located near Asgard in the skies above Midgard.

 The light elves are beautiful, mystical beings and their ruler is Freyr, the Vanir god of fertility, hunting, and harvest.
 The elves are guardian spirits to be called upon for help and protection in dangerous ventures or in dire straits.
 In their role as subjects of Freyr, the elves also possess powers and magic to enhance or hinder fertility, favor the harvest, inspire poetry, music, and other works of sublime creativity.